reel2bits/reel2bits/README.md

 # TODO
 - Replace transcoding by something else than sox maybe
 - Show error when mp3 file don't load
+- Maybe permit track stream/download using the server or not

 # Install